aaronperry-dev/aaronperry-dev/README.md

 ### 👨‍💻 &nbsp;About Me

-Exploring new technologies and developing data solutions
+Exploring new technologies and creating data-driven solutions

 ### 💻 What I'm Working On
 - Turning open-source weather data into business-critical information